michaelnisi/blake/README.md

 In the first synopsis form, blake writes all files generated from input data in the `source_directory` to the `target_directory`.
 In the second synopsis form, just the file generated from the `source_file` is written to the `target_directory`.
 You can also generate from multiple source files.

 Blake is a [Node.js](http://nodejs.org) module that provides a simple, blog aware, and view agnostic infrastructure to generate static websites.
-For unrestricted choice of input formats and template languages, blake confines itself to IO and template routing; it delegates the actual file generation to user-written view modules.
-Blake runs asynchronously; it can be used from command-line or as library.
+For unrestricted choice of input formats and template languages, blake confines itself to IO and template routing; it delegates the actual file generation to user-written generator functions.
+Blake is non-blocking; it can be used from command-line or as library.

 [![Build Status](https://secure.travis-ci.org/michaelnisi/blake.png)](http://travis-ci.org/michaelnisi/blake)